Reims France: 10 Reasons Why It Is Worth Visiting

 Reason 10.
 Les Faux de Verzy

-As I love discovering historical places, I find Reims pretty interesting and worth visiting.
-Of course, that’s because of the reasons to visit Reims I mentioned previously.
+As I love discovering historical places, I find Reims fascinating and worth visiting.
 However, I do love nature too.

 The forest of Verzy (Faux de Verzy national forest) has nearly a thousand of the spookiest trees you’ll ever see.
 Dwarf beeches are what these trees are called, and it’s here in the forest of Verzy that they’re found most concentrated.

-Although they look spooky and they seem that they’ll move anytime to grab you in them, I find these trees a wonder in nature.
+Although they look spooky and seem to move anytime to grab you in them, I find these trees a wonder in nature.
 When you take a photo, it seems they always have some kind of fairytale story to tell.

 These dwarf beeches have been under protection for decades.
-Their roots are delicate so when you come to the forest, you’ll find them inside the fences.
+Their roots are delicate, so you’ll find them inside the fences when you come to the forest.
 There are also dedicated paths for visitors.

 Dwarf trees appear spectacular and different every season.
-This is why there is no best time to visit the Faux de Verzy national forest.
+It is why I think there is no best time to visit the Faux de Verzy national forest.
 But my personal choice is autumn for the fall foliage.

 Guides to Visit Reims